ran-sama/firefox-preferences/README.md

 https://searchfox.org/mozilla-central/source/netwerk/base/nsIOService.cpp#87
 https://searchfox.org/mozilla-central/source/netwerk/base/nsIOService.cpp#1527
 ```
 It would appear that these settings are split and later concatenated/compared via ```strcmp``` to make searching the source code harder.
-This of course is a needless extra step in the code, but it has a nice plausible denaibility.
+This of course is a needless extra step in the code, but it has a nice plausible deniability.
 ```
 https://searchfox.org/mozilla-esr60/source/dom/ipc/ContentPrefs.cpp#283
 ```